FAQs

 Full Day – $1,200

-A full-day session covers any piece that takes 3 hours or more, including large illustrative/surrealism work, flowing macabre designs, and multi-element concepts.
+A full-day session covers any piece that takes 3 hours or more, including large illustrative/dark work, flowing macabre designs, and multi-element concepts.

 This option gives us the time and freedom to complete bigger projects in a single sitting, without rushing and without breaking the work into unnecessary separate sessions.Half Day – $600